FabcanK6/FabcanK6/README.md

 - Developing idiomatic experimentation libraries for streamlined analysis of large datasets using modern python stack.
 - Exploring advanced machine learning models using Python and TensorFlow.
+- Developing, designing and building clinical apps to facilitate the visualiztion and analytical intepretation of clinical data insights.
-- Exploring data visualization techniques with Tableau to create impactful presentations.
+- Exploring data visualization techniques with power BI.
 - Engaging in clinical data research and health informatics projects.

 ## 📫 How to Reach Me